SkafteNicki/libcpab/README.md

   this, use T.identity(n_sample, epsilon) and set epsilon to a small number.
   I will look into this at some points in the future.

+## Note
+This is a older branch of the library that is only active for support to older projects.
+Please update to version 2.0 of the library if you can.

 ## Versions

 * 23/08/2018, Version 1.0 - First working version of libcpab